provide

 @provide(scope=Scope.REQUEST)

 • Want some finalization when exiting the scope?
-Make that method generator:
+Make that method a generator:

 from dishka import provide, Provider, Scope